 How might we design kind and human-centred service experiences when our ‘customer’ has died?

 I was on a client call recently chatting about synthesis.
 Always a juicy topic, but what struck me most was that the project they were working on was about benefits at the end of life.
 That grabbed my attention.
 Anyone that knows me well knows that I have a deep passion and belief that design can make a positive difference on the human experience at the end of life.
 It was my own journey through the loss of my father that led me down this path.
-I went back to school to do a masters as a way to work through my grief and did my major research project on the experience of distanced family members during palliative care.
+I went back to school to do a Masters degree (OCAD University, Masters in Strategic Foresight and Innovation) as a way to work through my grief and did my major research project on the experience of distanced family members during palliative care.
 I have since collaborated with other designers and researchers on a series of public participatory installations engaging the public in conversations about death and dying.

 Inevitably, when introducing myself to new clients, my work in death and dying always comes up.
 People are curious and almost always respond with the sentiment that the work is important.
 Until recently I generally viewed that work as part of my personal practice — my passion work.
 Something I know through personal experience and many conversations with others, is that there are many service experiences that touch death and dying that can be particularly hard on families (however you define family) after someone has died and often leading up to the death as well..